HZ89/blog/content/posts/tmux-nest-iterm2.md

    ```
    /usr/local/bin/tmux new-session -A -s mylocal
    ```
-   Adjust the path as necessary (maybe `/opt/homebrew/bin/tmux`).
+   Adjust the path as necessary (eg. `/opt/homebrew/bin/tmux`).
 The `-A -s mylocal` means “attach to session `mylocal` if it exists, otherwise create it.”

 2. Now, whenever you open a new iTerm2 tab/window with this **Default** profile, you automatically attach a **local** tmux session.
 If it’s already running, you just reattach.